Understanding and Obtaining the SBA’s WOSB and EDWOSB Certifications

 - We’ll also compare the new and the old certification methods and highlight the impact of new rules on existing practices.

 - Further, we’ll discuss the pros and cons associated with the SBA and third-party certification methods to help potential applicants make the right choice.

-- Finally, we’ll cover how businesses can maintain WOSB status under the proposed regulations.
-We’ll discuss mandatory recertification (which occurs every three years), as well as reasons a certification may be challenged at other times.
+- Finally, we’ll cover how businesses can maintain WOSB status under the updated regulations.
+We’ll discuss mandatory recertification, as well as reasons a certification may be challenged at other times.
 We will also talk about decertification and its effect on a business’ ability to participate in the WOSB program following decertification.